What parents need to know about learning disabilities?

 Get and stay coordinated at home and school.

 Hard to understand math logic or word problems.

 Focus on and complete homework on schedule.

-Explain information clearly in verbal or in writing.
+Explain information verbally or in writing.

-Parents should be working with their child's teachers closely and get advice from a family physician; and they can also support their child at home.
+Parents should be working with their child's teachers closely and get advice from a family physician, and they can also support their child at home.
 For example:

 Keep in mind